 Further below are ALL the responses for more simple fish recipes, and here’s the recipe for the one I used… (Thank you @LeahWood!)

 Baked Fish with Tangy Lemon Garlic Cream Cheese Sauce

 - cod fillets ( I found preservative-free cod at Trader Joe’s with only ONE ingredient!
-(Most at local grocery stores have nasty chemical preservatives.)
+Most at local grocery stores have nasty chemical preservatives.)

-- Season fillets with sea salt and pepper (lemon pepper is really good!)
+- Sea salt and pepper (lemon pepper would be great, too)

 It sure doesn’t come out of the oven looking too pretty, but when I put it on the plate I was able to get a better picture for this post!

 Want more simple fish recipes and ideas?
 There are a lot below!

 Here’s what came through on my Facebook page: